JohnHillegass/JohnHillegass/README.md

 **About Me:**

-- I am a software engineer and security professional that currently leads a team responsible for designing and implementing cloud security measures
+- I am an open source enthusiast responsible for building great developer experiences
 - In my free time, I like to enjoy locally roasted coffees, artisan chocolates, fine cheeses, and craft microbrews.
 I live in the lovely city of Richmond, VA and have a terribly sneaky but adorable cat named Charlie
-- 👨🏽‍💻 I’m currently working on [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian)
-- I’m looking to collaborate on cloud security projects 🤝
-- 💬 Ask me about anything, I am happy to help;
+- 💬 If it has to do with clouds, security, containers or open source, feel free to reeach out.
+I am happy to help;

 **Languages and Tools:**